 It is also more costly to produce a chip with more bits, therefore there is a tradeoff between cost and performance.

-For many digital dimming systems an 8-bit resolution provides a good balance between cost and performance.
 Most 8-bit microcontrollers provide the ability to implement a PWM system with more than 8-bits, however this can be at the expense of performance or resources available within the chip.

-Implementing PWM
+How to Implementing PWM LED Dimming

 We will take a look at manually implementing an 8-bit system in order to gain an understanding of how it works.

-Cycle time
+PWM Cycle time

 Another factor that we did not discuss yet is cycle time.
 This is the time that it takes our PWM to complete one cycle.
 Let’s go back to our graph from earlier and consider a unit for our time axis.